 Sometimes the idea of building wealth through investing seems impossible for those with little savings and little extra income to invest.
-The truth is that if you start investing with only $100, your investments still have the potential to grow to seven figures.
+You might think that investing with smaller amounts of cash is pointless, but the truth is that even if you start investing with only $100, your investments still have the potential to grow to six or seven figures.

 I remember reading a story one time in a personal finance book about a couple in their sixties who were millionaires.
 When asked about how they got to millionaire status, they stated “We started by saving only ten dollars a week.
 We never dreamed our savings would grow to this magnitude.”

-Check out this chart.
-Most people think that investing is useless when you’re starting with a smaller amount, but compound interest is a powerful tool when investing with any amount of cash.
+The first rule of smart investing is to understand the power of compound interest.
+Check out the chart below.
+Most people think that investing is of no use when you’re starting with a smaller amount, but compound interest is a powerful tool no matter how much cash you are starting out with.

 If you started an investment account with just $100, adding $25 per month and gaining a ten percent rate of return, in fifty years you would have nearly $400,000!

 You see, the awesome thing about investing is no matter how small of an investment you start with, compound interest will grow your money like crazy.
 So the key is simply to start, no matter how small your initial contribution or monthly contributions may be.
 The truth is that it all adds up over time.

 Using the chart above as an example, it might seem like 50 years is a long time to invest and wait just to reach $400,000.
 However, if you start investing early, say at age eighteen, the $400,000 you would accumulate by age 68 might mean the difference between retiring and not retiring.

 No matter how much (or how little) you have to invest right now, just start saving.
 Chances are you’ll be able to increase your monthly investing amount as time goes on, and your nest egg will grow to proportions you never thought were possible.

 Decide Which Types of Investing are Best for You